UCdavidUC/mty2020/AzureIoTEdge/IoT Edge on Azure (MTY 2020).md

 # Contents

-* AI - How tu run AI models on the Edge and stream it to the cloud
+* AI - How tu run AI models on the Edge and stream it to the cloud.
 * CV - Deploy your Cognitive Service Computer Vision and get insights from what you see.
 * Function - Create an IoT Edge integrated environment with Azure Functions running on the Edge.
 * ML - Run your machine learning models on the edge and get predictions and classifications models streaming to the cloud.